Valdes-Tresanco-MS/gmx_MMPBSA/docs/analyzer.md

 |           1            | Energy+Decomp(per-wise) |   11   |  fail  |   192s    |      9s      |   **21x**   |
 |           4            | Energy+Decomp(per-wise) |   11   |  fail  |   960s    |     14s      |   **69x**   |

-To this end, we made the following changes:
+To this end, we have made the following changes:

 - Reimplemented multiprocessing for reading systems.
 - Implemented multithreading for data processing.
 - Improved the reading of output files and optimized data storage.
 - Eliminated the recalculation of IE and C2 entropies before opening the GUI.
-Now read from outputs files
+Now read from outputs files.
-- Optimized data storage and access to subsets in panda's Dataframes
+- Optimized data storage and access to subsets in panda's Dataframes.
 - Now file processing and graphics generation does not freeze the GUI.
-- Removed redundant steps and data
+- Removed redundant steps and data.
-- Removed line graphs for components in the per-wise decomposition schema
+- Removed line graphs for components in the per-wise decomposition schema.
 - Data access, processing, and storage are done in the API.
-- Added the option to temporarily store data on the hard disk instead of memory
+- Added the option to temporarily store data on the hard disk instead of memory.
-- Removed several pop-up windows
+- Removed several pop-up windows.
-- Added wait indicators
+- Added waiting indicators.
 - Added multiple systems, subsystems, and component selection options.